What is a BID?

 A BID allows the public and private sector to work together on such projects, enabling Royal Leamington Spa and the trading environment to be managed and promoted in a proactive and planned way.

-Increasingly, Leamington Spa is developing its office based businesses, particularly those in the digital games sector.
+Increasingly, Leamington Spa is developing its office based businesses, particularly those in the digital games sector so inclusion in the BID will be explored in 2023.
 The BID will help to ensure that the town is attractive to employees assisting with the recruitment of employees, who in turn bring additional vibrancy to the town.

 How is the BID managed?